All Series > Seven Chief Vices > Part 1

 “...each person is tempted when he is lured and enticed by his own desire.
 Then desire conceives and brings forth sin, and when sin reaches maturity it gives birth to death.” — James 1:14-15 (NABRE)

 “But understand this: there will be terrifying times in the last days.
 People will be self-centered and lovers of money, proud, haughty, abusive, disobedient to their parents, ungrateful, irreligious, callous, implacable, slanderous, licentious, brutal, hating what is good, traitors, reckless, conceited, lovers of pleasure rather than lovers of God, as they make a pretense of religion but deny its power.
-Reject them.
-For some of these slip into homes and make captives of women weighed down by sins, led by various desires, always trying to learn but never able to reach a knowledge of the truth.
-Just as Jannes and Jambres opposed Moses, so they also oppose the truth—people of depraved mind, unqualified in the faith.” — 2 Timothy 3:1-8 (NABRE)
+Reject them.” — 2 Timothy 3:1-5 (NABRE)

-“Pride has its beginning when a person abandons the Lord, his maker.” — Sirach 10:12 (GNTD)
+“Pride has its beginning when a person abandons the Lord, his maker.” — Sirach 10:12 (GNT)

 “For everyone who exalts himself will be humbled, but the one who humbles himself will be exalted.” — Luke 14:11 (NABRE)